 If you have an employee who doesn’t reply to your test message, it’s important to follow-up with them to ensure you have the right information to contact them in the event of emergency.
 And if response rates are low overall, this could signal a potential training opportunity for employees to make sure they understand the importance of being prepared in the event of an emergency.

-To learn more about creating an Effective Emergency Preparedness Framework, visit the Centers for Medicare and Medicaid website.
+To learn more about creating an Effective Emergency Preparedness Framework, visit the Centers for Medicare and Medicaid website for more questions on developing your emergency communications plan for your long-term care organization.